Muon $(g-2)$ in the B-LSSM: Introduction

 \section{Introduction}

-The Muon $g-2$ experiment at Fermilab~\cite{MDM-exp1,MDM-exp2,MDM-exp3,MDM-exp4} has measured the muon anomalous magnetic dipole moment (MDM) recently which is defined as $a_\mu=(g_\mu-2)/2$, and the reported result is $3.3$ standard deviations greater than the SM prediction based on its Run-1 data.
-The result agrees with the previous Brookhaven National Laboratory (BNL) E821 measurement~\cite{muon-exp} very well.
-Combining with the previous measurements, the new experimental average for the difference between the experimental measurement and SM theoretical prediction of the muon anomalous MDM is given by
+Recently, the Muon $g-2$ experiment at Fermilab~\cite{MDM-exp1,MDM-exp2,MDM-exp3,MDM-exp4} has measured the muon anomalous magnetic dipole moment (MDM), $a_\mu=(g_\mu-2)/2$, and the reported result based on its Run-1 data is $3.3$ standard deviations greater than the standard model (SM) prediction.
+The result agrees with the previous Brookhaven National Laboratory E821 measurement~\cite{muon-exp} very well.
+The new experimental average for the difference between the experimental measurement and SM theoretical prediction of the muon anomalous MDM is given by